White House adviser says Canada's Trudeau 'stabbed us in the back'

 “POTUS is not going to let a Canadian prime minister push him around on the eve of this,” Kudlow said, using an acronym for president of the United States.
 “He is not going to permit any show of weakness on the trip to negotiate with North Korea.”

-Reporting by Doina Chiacu and Sarah N. Lynch; Editing by Meredith Mazzilli
+Reporting by Doina Chiacu, Sarah N. Lynch and Michelle Price in Washington; David Ljunggren in Quebec City; Editing by Meredith Mazzilli